collectionsasdata/part2whole/cfp.md

 ---
 ---

-Cohort 1
+Cohort 2
-- **Deadline: October 31, 2018**
+- **Deadline: October 31, 2019**
-- Project Initiation: January 2019
+- Project Initiation: January 2020
-- Project Completion: April 2020
+- Project Completion: April 2021

-Cohort 2 (cfp will be revised)
-- Deadline: October 31, 2019

-### Context
+Collections as Data: Part to Whole is pleased to share the cohort 2 call for proposals!
+We’ll award **$300,000** to six teams in this round and look forward to working with you.
+We welcome any questions that you might have as you consider putting a proposal forward.
+Though we continue to support the development of collection as data focused on manuscripts material, we are especially looking forward to collections as data that represent various types of objects such as 3-dimensional artifacts, audio and visual materials, and born digital.
+Feel free to contact us directly or using [**this form**](https://docs.google.com/forms/d/e/1FAIpQLSdUpy6FxMSxpM814v03-uscvoFs6yhHASq9z3SVpNdkkqYA0w/viewform?usp=sf_link) with questions.

+### A bit of background

-A growing number of cultural heritage organizations have invested in the creation of collections that are amenable to computational use.
-Increasingly, the concept of [**collections as data**](https://collectionsasdata.github.io/statement/) is used to align efforts of this kind.
-In 2016, [**Always Already Computational: Collections as Data**](https://collectionsasdata.github.io/), supported by the Institute of Museum and Library Services, began developing the idea that digital collections could be more than digital surrogates of physical items and born digital objects; that digital collections could and should be offered as machine actionable data that are ready for computational research methods.
-Always Already Computational: Collections as Data demonstrated that librarians, archivists, and museum professionals readily understood the value of this work and were eager to expand the potential use of their collections.
-While interest is broad, the project found that cultural heritage professionals desired opportunities to further develop approaches to integrating and sustaining collections as data implementation and use as a core organizational activity.
-Collections as Data: Part to Whole aims to meet this challenge by supporting the development of broadly viable models that support implementation and use of collections as data ([**see grant narrative**](https://github.com/collectionsasdata/part2whole/raw/master/cad_part2whole_narrative.pdf)).
+Increasingly, cultural heritage organizations dedicate effort to ethically grounded creation of machine actionable collections.
+The concept of [collections as data](https://collectionsasdata.github.io/statement/) is frequently used to align efforts in this space.
+In 2016, [Always Already Computational: Collections as Data](https://osf.io/mx6uk/wiki/home/) documented, iterated on, and shared current and potential approaches to developing machine actionable cultural heritage collections.
+Always Already Computational demonstrated that librarians, archivists, and museum professionals were eager to expand the potential use of their collections. **While interest is broad, the project found that cultural heritage professionals desired opportunities to shift work in this space from an emergent to core organizational activity.** Collections as Data: Part to Whole was formed to help spark the shift.

-### Opportunity
+### What we’re looking for

-With support from the Andrew W. Mellon foundation, we will fund 12 teams.
-6 teams will be funded in cohort 1.
-Each team can apply for **$30,000 - $80,000**.
-To ensure that project results will be valuable to scholars and sustainable within libraries, we are seeking proposals from collaborative teams **jointly led by a librarian, archivist, or museum professional with senior administrative responsibilities, a disciplinary scholar, and a project lead.**
+Collections as Data: Part to Whole ([see grant narrative](https://github.com/collectionsasdata/part2whole/raw/master/cad_part2whole_narrative.pdf)) fosters the development of models that **(1)** support computational use of collections as data **(2)** and models that support collections as data creation.
+With generous support from the Andrew W. Mellon Foundation, Part to Whole is funding and programmatically supporting two collections as data cohorts.
+We seek proposals from teams jointly led by a librarian, archivist, or museum professional with senior administrative responsibilities, a disciplinary scholar, and a project lead.

-*Throughout the proposal process, we encourage you to send questions to the project team.
-Question can be sent using this [**form**](https://docs.google.com/forms/d/e/1FAIpQLSdUpy6FxMSxpM814v03-uscvoFs6yhHASq9z3SVpNdkkqYA0w/viewform?usp=sf_link).
-We will respond promptly and schedule conversations with the project team and/or advisory board members.*

-Given the challenge of this type of work, funded teams will become part of a cohort and will be supported through a two-day Team Lead Institute where the team leaders, mentioned above, will be invited to learn from others and strengthen their work plans.
-To ensure that the work of funded teams can be a model for new scholars and institutions in undertaking similar projects, team leads will also present their work at a public facing summative forum at a later date.
-All three project leads for each project will be expected to participate in the Team Lead Institute and Summative Forum.
-The cost of attendance for each of the participants will be covered by the grant and need not be budgeted in project proposals.
+Teams apply for **$50,000** to support the development of a use model, an implementation model,  and a new collection as data.

+**Use model** - should describe the positions, specific duties, services, and collaborations that will support computational use of collections as data by specific communities.
+Addresses how all of the above will be sustained post funding.

+**Implementation model** - should describe the workflows, infrastructure, code, positions, specific duties, and services that make it possible to create and provide access to collections as data.
+Addresses how all of the above will be sustained post funding.

+**Collection as data** - exhibit high research value, demonstrate the capacity to serve underrepresented communities, represents a diversity of content types (text, images, audio, video, metadata, etc.), languages, and descriptive practices, and arises from a range of institutional contexts (R1, liberal arts college, community college, etc.).
+Your collection need not exhibit all content types listed.

+Competitive proposals will evidence creative and sustainable collaborations across an organization that support computational use of collections as data.
+As you develop your proposal, we encourage you to think about the kinds of collaborations you’ve been wanting to have with colleagues across your organization.
+Use this opportunity to bridge silos in unexpected ways.
+Plan for those bridges to be sustained.
+There is a place in this work for people throughout an organization, including but not limited to liaisonship, teaching and learning, repository development, digital collections, digital scholarship, archives, scholarly communication and more.
+Proposals are further strengthened by their ability to evidence how project team members will be administratively supported throughout their project and how the project will continue to be supported, and potentially expanded, after the funded project is complete.

+### What you’ll receive if funded

+$50,000 to support the development of a use model, an implementation model, and a new collection as data.

 Funding may be used for the following activities:

-- Buying out staff and/or faculty time
+* Buying out staff and/or faculty time
-- Fees associated with team training
+* Fees associated with team training
-- Room rental and catering for meetings
+* Room rental and catering for meetings
-- Conference travel to present on the project
+* Conference travel to present on the project
+* Consultants from outside the institution

+Funded teams join a cohort of 6 and are programmatically supported by a two-day Team Lead Institute where team leaders will be invited to learn from others and strengthen their work.
+The Team Lead Institute will be facilitated by two invited experts and the Part to Whole project team.
+Project leads will also join the rest of the cohort at a public Summative Forum towards the end of the project to present the models, collection, and invite feedback from a broader audience.
+Funded teams will also have opportunities to seek feedback from the [Part to Whole Advisory Board](https://collectionsasdata.github.io/part2whole/team/).

+### Some guidelines

+Per [The Andrew W. Mellon Foundation](https://mellon.org/programs/scholarly-communications/inquiries-and-guidelines/), indirect costs cannot be funded.

 We discourage proposals that ask for funds for contingent or temporary labor.
 Student labor may be funded through the project as long as the students are fairly paid, and all participants are credited in project materials.
 Funds may not be used to pay for digitization or hardware.
-Per [The Andrew W. Mellon Foundation](https://mellon.org/programs/scholarly-communications/inquiries-and-guidelines/), indirect costs cannot be funded.

-### Eligibility

-The applicant institution must be located in the United States or in an associated entity, e.g., the Commonwealth of Puerto Rico or American Samoa.

 ### Evaluation Criteria

-1. The proposed project - especially in the draft collections as data service plan and the draft implementation plan - will demonstrate:
+1. Use model demonstrates:

-   - innovative organizational thinking as it applies to the roles and services needed to support the use of collections as data
+- Innovative, cross-division and/or cross-departmental formation of positions and services that support the use of collections as data
+- Local sustainability
+- Ready potential for adaptability by other institutions

+2. Implementation model demonstrates:
+- Innovative, cross-division and/or cross-departmental formation of positions and services needed to implement collections as data
-   - local sustainability
+- Local sustainability

-   - evidence of ready potential for adaptability by other institutions
+- Ready potential for adaptability by other institutions

+3. Proposed collections as data evidence:
+- significant research value
-2. Proposed collections as data will articulate significant research value.
-Projects that reflect the perspectives of underrepresented and/or oppressed groups are highly encouraged.
+- the perspectives of underrepresented and/or oppressed groups are highly encouraged.

-3. The proposed project will demonstrate commitment to developing and implementing processes for addressing complex ethical issues inherent to engagement with cultural heritage data.
+4. Entire proposal demonstrates commitment to developing and implementing processes for addressing complex ethical issues inherent to engagement with cultural heritage data, and the needs of marginalized and underrepresented communities.

-4. The proposed project will demonstrate knowledge of complementary collections, standards, and initiatives in the library field and scholarly disciplines that speak to project goals.
+5. The proposed project evidences knowledge of complementary collections, standards, and initiatives in the library field and scholarly disciplines that speak to project goals.

-5. The proposed project will utilize open source technologies that aim for interoperability with a broader open scholarly communication infrastructure.
+6. The proposed project utilizes open source technologies that aim for interoperability (where appropriate) with a broader open scholarly communication infrastructure.

-*Collections as Data: Part to Whole* will place emphasis on proposals that demonstrate holistic organizational approaches to supporting collections as data use.
-Competitive proposals will simultaneously demonstrate intention to create collections as data that have high research value and the capacity to serve underrepresented communities.
-In light of the important work being done around digital archiving, born digital collections, and marginalized communities (Documenting the Now, for example), we are especially interested in seeing proposals from those communities.

 Strong proposals will further evidence how project team members will be administratively supported throughout the project and how the project will continue to be supported, and potentially expanded, after the funded project is complete.

+### A requirement

+Project leads for each project will participate in the Team Lead Institute and Summative Forum.
+The cost of attendance for the three team leads will be covered by Part to Whole and need not be budgeted in project proposals.

+### Who can apply

+The applicant institution must be located in the United States or in an associated entity, e.g., the Commonwealth of Puerto Rico or American Samoa.

 ### Submissions